bbhardin/HackEurope26/touchpoints-and-techstack.md

 # Overarching edits:
 # - Use SKILL.md from Anthropic for front-end design (in the same GitHub repo).
 In general, suggest fron-end design in detail.
 # - Use the supplied architecture input to adjust your agentic infrastructure.
 The specific Tech Choices are fine.
-This is specified in demo_logic.md (also in the same GitHub repo)
+This is specified in demo_logic.md (also in the same GitHub repo).
+The file outlines an example use.
+Please base your architecture on that example.
 # - Re-write this file to serve as an iteration for the implementation of the app.
 # - Do not use german examples, use english.